RG evolution and effect of intermediate new physics on $\Delta B=2$ six-quark operators: Introduction

 Although the particles within the loop in Fig.~\ref{fig:1loopWC} can be any of the SM fermions, for clarity and simplicity, we restrict them such that the minimal set of BNV operator basis given in~\cite{Ozer:1982qh} is not enlarged.
 While the original analysis in~\cite{Ozer:1982qh} did not incorporate Yukawa interactions, we extend the BNV operator basis to account for scalar-mediated interactions, thereby capturing additional effects relevant in realistic new physics scenarios.

 The article is organized as follows.
-In Sec.~\ref{sec:sixquarkoperators}, we briefly introduce the dimension-9 six-quark operators that contribute to the neutron-antineutron oscillation, and in Sec.~\ref{sec:interactions}, the Standard Model notations and conventions used in the article.
-Anomalous dimensions for renormalization group evolution are computed in Sec.~\ref{sec:anomalousdim}.
-Here, we also introduce the two new physics scenarios that we will consider for the evolution.
-First being the scalar doublet and the second the vector boson.
+In Sec.~\ref{sec:sixquarkoperators}, we briefly introduce the dimension-9 six-quark operators that contribute to the neutron-antineutron oscillation, and in Sec.~\ref{sec:interactions}, the SM notations and conventions used in the article.
+Anomalous dimensions for RGE are computed in Sec.~\ref{sec:anomalousdim}.
+Here, we also introduce two specific new physics scenarios: the first involving additional scalar doublets, and the second vector bosons.
 Both these scenarios are assumed to exist at every 10 TeV interval from the low-scale to the high-scale.
 In Sec.~\ref{sec:scaleChPT}, we derive the relation between the Wilson coefficients and the scale of new physics using Chiral perturbation theory, and in Sec.~\ref{sec:scalelimit}, we compute constraints on the Wilson coefficients based on the experimental bounds on the process.
 The python code that is used for this computation is introduced in Sec.~\ref{sec:PythonCode}.
 This code can be used to compute any bosonic new physics and can be generalized to include different gauge groups and new physics scales.
 In Sec.~\ref{sec:summary}, we summarize our results.
 And in Appendix.~\ref{sec:AppendixA} and Appendix.~\ref{sec:AppendixB}, we give the relevant computations and techniques used in the article.